 RTDI partners announced national open calls in July 2022, 2023 and 2024 for dance makers with tour ready shows.
 Artists who wanted to tour their work to rural areas applied, and the shows on these menus were selected by a panel which, for the first time, included an artist and a promoter.

-The South-West region Rural Touring Schemes include:
+The South-West region Rural Touring Schemes included:

 Artsreach (Dorset), Carn to Cove (Cornwall), Villages in Action (Devon), Beaford (North Devon), Super Culture (North Somerset), Air in G (Gloucestershire), Pound Arts (Wiltshire and South Gloucestershire), Take Art (Somerset).

-The South-West region Associate Venues are:
+The South-West region Associate Venues were:

 AMATA (Falmouth), Weston College (Weston-Super-Mare), Strike A Light (Gloucester)